evanfp582/Kotlin-TUI/README.md

    - Works more intuitively with the Select component where I press up and down to select between options there

  I am undecided and will need to make a choice as soon as I finish designing this button component
+#### (10/1)
+I have a quick and dirty solution with just an array whose order is determined by order of creation I am happy with how quickly I was able to throw it together though

 ## Resources